attractivechaos/runlog/README.md

 memory of a command line.
 Runlog additionally gives system information such as number of CPUs, x86 SIMD, OS version, host name, installed RAM and available RAM, as those reported separately by uname, nproc and free commands.
-File [runlog.c][runlog.c] also shows how to obtain such system information on Mac and Linux.
+File [runlog.c](runlog.c) also shows how to obtain such system information on Mac and Linux.

 To compile runlog,